 Barr led the major expansion the station's News Department, including creation of Health Care, Environment and Food & Sustainability beats.
-He developed Capital Public Radio's statewide news service, Capital Public Radio Network (CPRN) which is one of the largest networks in the public radio system, reaching about three-million listeners a week on more about 50 public radio stations in California, Oregon and Nevada.
+He developed CapRadio's statewide news service, Capital Public Radio Network (CPRN) which reaches about three-million listeners a week on more about 50 public radio stations in California, Oregon and Nevada.
 Barr led the News Department to numerous awards, including a national Edward R. Murrow Award for Investigative Reporting and Gabriel and Sigma Delta Chi awards for Best Documentary.

 Barr lives in Sacramento with his wife, Nicole.
 They enjoy regular bike rides, hiking and traveling.

 The impeachment and trial of President Trump is a significant moment in American history.
 That’s why CapRadio and NPR are committed to bringing you gavel to gavel coverage along with analysis and context so you can understand the process.